 How to wash my duvet in the washing machine?

 Select the appropriate program.
 Depending on the functions of your washing machine, you can choose a special "white" cycle or a cotton program.
-The temperature should not exceed 40°C for synthetic duvets and 60°C for duvets with natural fill, down or feathers.
+The temperature should not exceed 60 ° C for synthetic duvets and 40 ° C for duvets with natural filling, down or feathers.
 The rinse should be intensive to remove the maximum amount of detergent from your duvet, but the spin should be kept moderate so as not to damage the fabric of the cover (maximum 1000 rpm).
+Always refer to the manufacturer's advice.

 Tips for washing your comforter in the washing machine.